keboola/connection-docs/components/writers/storage/sftp/index.md

 {:toc}

-This writer allows you to write tables and files from to an SFTP server.
+This writer allows you to write tables and files to a remote SFTP server.

 ## Configuration